boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * **Does not require any data plane change**.
 * **Applicable to any transport protocol**.
 * **Does not impact the connection setup delay**.
+* **Does not require to reveal the identity of the target server or the application itself** to consume the signal.
 * **Supports cascaded environments** where multiple levels to enforce rate limiting polices is required (e.g., WAN and LAN).
 * **Supports signaling policies bound to one or both traffic directions**.